 As you can see, digital pianos tend to be developed for either home use, recording in a studio, or to be used while on the move.

 Regardless of what you may need a digital piano for, they will always be a more affordable option than acoustics, and the fact they can be made for transportation in mind and offer plenty of additional functions, they are a worthwhile investment for most.
+Read our post on the best ways to learn to play the piano here.

 As previously mentioned, the price of an acoustic piano almost always outweighs that of a digital piano, which is a given considering they are a much more complicated instrument to construct.